baier233/x64dbg/docs/developers/functions/gui/GuiUpdateWindowTitle.md

 ## Parameters

-`filename` a const char variable to be appended to the x64dbg title bar.
+`filename` a const char variable to be appended to the MARENOL title bar.

 ## Return Value